nhatminh-115/PPE-Detection/README.md

 ### Step 3 — Build the RAG index (optional)

-Skip this step if `data/chroma_db` already exists in the repository.
+Skip this step if `data/chroma_db` already exists in the repository or deployment artifact.
 Only run it when the regulation source document changes:

 ```bash
 python rag/ingest.py
 ```

-This regenerates `data/chroma_db`, used by the daily compliance report pipeline.

 ---